-- (3) The examiner is responsible for formulating multiple choice questions and the given answers.
+(3) The examiner is responsible for formulating multiple choice questions and the given answers.
 Section 17 (4) and (5) apply accordingly.
-The correct answer for each multiple choice question, the number of points awarded for a correct answer, the number of points required for passing (pass mark), and the distribution of marks by points (grade distribution table) must be documented prior to the examination.
+The correct answer for each multiple choice question, the number of points awarded for a correct answer, the number of points required to pass (pass mark) and the distribution of obtainable marks based on points scored (grade marking scale) must be documented prior to the examination.
 Multiple choice questions must be formulated such that every given answer can be answered independently with "correct" or "incorrect", or "yes" or "no".
-Points cannot be deducted for unanswered or incorrectly answered multiple choice questions. - (4) If the average mark achieved by students in a multiple choice examination is less than the predetermined pass mark, then the pass mark must be adjusted.
+Points cannot be deducted for unanswered or incorrectly answered multiple choice questions.

+(4) If the average mark achieved by students in a multiple choice examination is less than the predetermined pass mark, then the pass mark must be adjusted.
 Accordingly, all scores which are under the average mark, but still within 15% of it, are considered passing.
-The grade distribution table must be shifted accordingly, while retaining the same proportional distribution of grades. - (5) Assessments of multiple choice examinations must document the following: - 1. the number of possible points and the number of points achieved by the student for each question and in total; - 2. the pass mark; - 3. the grade distribution table; - 4. the mark achieved by the student. - (6) When assessing multiple choice examinations, examiners must remain vigilant for signs or poorly or incorrectly worded questions, indicated by an unusually large number of incorrect answers in comparison to other questions.
-If there is evidence that certain questions or answer possibilities were worded poorly or incorrectly, then these examination questions are considered to not have occurred.
-The total number of examination questions will be reduced accordingly; the adjusted number of questions and point total must be used for all assessments of the affected examination.
+The grade marking scale must be shifted accordingly, while retaining the same proportional distribution.

+(5) Assessments of multiple choice examinations must document the following:

+- 1. the number of possible points and the number of points achieved by the student for each question and in total

+- 2. the pass mark

+- 3. the grade marking scale

+- 4. the mark achieved by the student.

+(6) When assessing multiple choice examinations, examiners must remain vigilant for signs of poorly or incorrectly worded questions, indicated by an unusually large number of incorrect answers in comparison to other questions.
+If there is evidence that certain questions or answer possibilities were worded poorly or incorrectly, then these examination questions are considered not to have occurred.
+The total number of examination questions will be reduced accordingly; the reduced number of questions and overall point total must be used for all assessments of said examination.
 Reductions in the number of questions on a multiple choice examination may not result in any disadvantages for students.